 The stable outlook reflects our expectation that Windsor will maintain its very strong flexibility given its historically strong performance and very strong management.
-The town's location and access to the Hartford-West Hartford-East Hartford MSA and very strong underlying economy further support the rating.
-In addition, we anticipate Windsor will maintain a very strong debt and liability profile.
-For these reasons, we are unlikely to revise the rating in the next two years.
+The town's location and access to the Hartford-West Hartford-East Hartford MSA and very strong underlying economy lend additional stability to the rating.
+In addition, we anticipate Windsor maintaining a very strong debt and liability profile.
+For these reasons, we do not anticipate changing the rating over the next two years.